lleewwiiss/Distributed-Tensorflow-Template/README.md

 ```
 ├──  base
-│    ├── data_loader.py  - this function contains the abstract class of the tfrecord data loader.
+│    ├── data_loader.py  - this script contains the abstract class of the tfrecord data loader.
-│    ├── model.py        - this function contains the abstract class of the model.
+│    ├── model.py        - this script contains the abstract class of the model.
-│    └── trainer.py      - this function contains the abstract class of the model trainer.
+│    └── trainer.py      - this script contains the abstract class of the model trainer.
 │
 ├──  data                - this folder contains any data your project may need.
 │
 ├──  data_loader
-│    └── data_loader.py  - this function is responsible for all data handling.
+│    └── data_loader.py  - this script is responsible for all data handling.
 │
 ├── initialisers
-│   └── task.py          - this function is used to start training model
+│   └── task.py          - this script is used to start training model
 │
 ├──  models
-│    └── model.py        - this function is where your model is defined for each training phase.
+│    └── model.py        - this script is where your model is defined for each training phase.
 │
 ├──  trainers
-│    └── train.py        - this function is where your estimator configuration is defined.
+│    └── train.py        - this script is where your estimator configuration is defined.
 │
 └── utils
-     ├── create_tfrecords.py
+     ├── make_tfrec.py   - this script is an example how to create tfrecords from numpy or cvs files
-     └── utils.py        - this function handles your input variables and defines a global config.
+     └── utils.py        - this script handles your input variables and defines a global config.

 ```